Smoking Deer Meat – Ultimate Guide to Smoke Venison

 Get your blade under them membrane and pull with one hand while you slice it loose with the other.
 It should peel off easily.

 3) Remove the muscle groups from the bone in large pieces.
 Many people slice their venison thin and then tenderize it.
-This cut is ideal for chicken frying the meat, but not for smoking it.
+This cut is ideal when you are chicken-frying it, but not when it comes to smoking.
 It is important that your piece of meat be several inches thick to maintain moisture during the smoking process.

-Note: You can also cut your piece of meat with the bone still in the meat.
+Note: You can also cut your piece with the bone still into it.
 To do this you would make the cut with your knife perpendicular to the bone and then saw through the bone with a hacksaw.
 I prefer removing the meat from the bone simply because it is less work and holds together better.